 Conservation lands act as natural buffers that filter pollution from runoff before it enters our waterways.

 Warmer waters are leading to smaller oysters, while the dumping of ships ballast water can exacerbate the spread of coral disease.

 Invasive species compete with native animals and plants for resources like food and habitat, often upsetting the balance of natural ecosystems.

 Looking for some good news about Florida’s environment?
 Check out this month’s collection of environmental success stories.

-The task force will be discussing progress toward reducing the adverse impacts of blue-green algae blooms now and over the next five years.
+The Task Force will meet to continue discussing progress toward reducing the adverse impacts of blue-green algae blooms now and over the next five years.